-Health Care Coverage
+Health Plan Coverage

-If faculty/academic staff members enroll in health care coverage within 60 days of initial appointment to an eligible status, during an Open Enrollment, or, in some cases, by furnishing evidence of insurability, faculty/academic staff members and their eligible dependents are covered for health care services.
-Health care coverage is available under a traditional plan or health maintenance organization (HMO).
-Coverage is currently provided by the MSU/Aetna Plan with Major Medical, Blue Care Network (HMO), or Physicians Health Plan (HMO).
+If faculty/academic staff members enroll in health plan coverage within 60 days of initial appointment to an eligible status or during an Open Enrollment, faculty/academic staff members and their eligible dependents are covered for health care services.
+Health plan coverage is available under a preferred provider organization (PPO) or health maintenance organization (HMO).
+Coverage is currently provided by Community Blue-PPO or Physicians Health Plan (HMO).
+Coverage through the traditional Blue Cross Blue Shield of Michigan plan is available only to those enrolling a sponsored dependent with Medicare.
+The benefit can be retroactive to the appointment date if a new employee enrolls within 60 days of the appointment.
 Specific coverage details under these plans differ.
 In general, the following apply:

 Faculty/academic staff appointed 50% time or more for nine months or more are entitled to enroll themselves and their eligible dependents.
-Failure to enroll during the initial 60-day eligibility period will result in the faculty/academic staff member having to wait until Open Enrollment or, in some cases, coverage may be applied for by furnishing Statements of Insurability.
+Failure to enroll during the initial 60-day eligibility period will result in the faculty/academic staff member having to wait until the next annual open enrollment period.

-The health care plans offered through the University provide coverage for semi-private hospital room charges up to 365 days.
-Additional hospital expenses, including intensive care, recovery room, anesthetics, etc., are covered on a reasonable and customary basis.
-In addition, surgical benefits, diagnostic X-ray and lab tests are provided whether performed in or out of the hospital.
-The plan also provides coverage for prescription drugs and office calls subject to either a co-payment and/or satisfaction of an annual deductible amount.
+The health plans offered through the University provide coverage for semi-private hospital room charges up to 365 days and additional hospital expenses, including intensive care, recovery room, anesthetics, etc..
+Surgical benefits, diagnostic X-ray and lab tests are provided whether performed in or out of the hospital.
+The plans provide coverage for office calls subject to either a co-payment and/or satisfaction of an annual deductible amount.
 Most other medically necessary out-of-pocket expenses are also covered subject to a deductible and co-payment.
-The Health Maintenance Organizations (HMO), Blue Care Network and Physicians Health Plan, are primarily available to employees who live in the service area.
-The HMOs have no deductibles or claim forms; however, a co-payment is required for some services.
+The Health Maintenance Organization (HMO), Physicians Health Plan, is primarily available to employees who live in the service area.
+Community Blue-PPO is a preferred provider organization that offers both in- and out-of-network coverage.
+Out-ofnetwork services require a higher out-of-pocket cost.